 Got a new business idea, but don’t know how to put it to work?
 Want to improve your existing business model?
 Overwhelmed by writing your business plan?
 There is a one-page technique that can provide you the solution you are looking for, and that’s the business model canvas.

 In this guide, you’ll have the business model canvas explained, along with steps on how to create one.
-All business model canvas templates in the post can be edited online.
+All business model canvas examples in the post can be edited online.

 What is a Business Model Canvas